Chad rebels threaten to depose slain president's son - WTMJ

 Until earlier this month, FACT forces had been based in southern Libya, where they claimed neutrality in the Libyan conflict.
 However, a recent U.N. experts’ report found that FACT forces in southern Libya were guarding Libyan military bases under the command of Field Marshall Khalifa Hifter.

 The circumstances of Deby’s death could not be independently confirmed due to the remote location of the fighting.
-Some observers initially feared a coup had taken place since the military immediately handed power to his son for an 18-month transitional period instead of following constitutional protocol.
+Some observers initially feared a coup had taken place since the military immediately handed power to his son instead of the National Assembly president.

-His son, Mahamat Idriss Deby, 37, is best known as a top commander of the Chadian forces aiding a U.N. peacekeeping mission in northern Mali.
+Mahamat Idriss Deby is best known as a top commander of the Chadian forces aiding a U.N. peacekeeping mission in northern Mali.
 Already some in N’Djamena question whether 18 months in power will be enough for the younger Deby.

 “There is a great deal of uncertainty around how events in Chad will unfold: Whether the army will stay loyal to Deby’s son and continue the effort to repel the advancing rebels,” said Cameron Hudson, a senior fellow with the Africa Center at the Atlantic Council.